 If your speaking in a formal setting (like the State of the Union address, or closing arguments in a multi-billlion court case), or if you’re talking someplace (like a TED event or Toastmaster’s contest) where addressing the audience directly is discouraged, you can’t take the following advice.

 But most of the time, you can ask your audience an occasional, sincere question, such as:

 Is this making sense to everyone?

 You all got that point, right?

 Or even, “Folks, you’re looking a little blank.
 Is everything OK?”
-(I asked that one, once, and an audience member yelled out, “Yeah, we’re thinking!”)
+(I asked that one, once, and an audience member yelled out, “Yeah, we’re thinking about it!”)